 16. Drive for hours on the highway and not pay any tolls.
 In France, some regions, like Brittany, aren’t toll heavy, but the 3.5-hour drive to Paris from where we live costs 30 euros in tolls alone.
 That’s just one way!

 19. Grab a cup of hot coffee (or even iced) to-go… pretty much anywhere.
-Although places like Starbucks and Columbus Coffee are becoming more popular in larger towns.
+Although places like Starbucks and Columbus Coffee are becoming more popular in larger towns in France, coffee is a sit-down type of experience in most people’s minds.

 20. Wear swim trunks or board shorts in a public pool.
-As a matter of hygiene, loose swimwear isn’t allowed in France’s public pools.
+As a matter of hygiene, loose swimwear isn’t allowed in France’s public pools, so say hello to speedos!

 21. Get cash back at a store when you pay using your debit card (with no additional fees).